Faris H. Rizk

 Education

-Delta Higher Institute of Engineering and Technology in Egypt, 2026 (expected)
+Delta Higher Institute for Engineering and Technology (DHIET)

 Recent Publications